Top 5 Halloween Safety Tips for Vets and Pets

 1) Prep for glow stick ingestion.
 The APCC gets lots of panicked calls around Halloween from people whose pets have ingested the liquid in glow sticks.
-Typically, a mild and self-limiting taste reaction may be seen.
-If you have an owner who reports a pet has had multiple taste reactions, try this trick: Take the pet into a dark place (like a closet or a windowless bathroom) and see if they glow (especially around their mouth or neck).
+Typically, pets experience a mild and self-limiting taste reaction.
+If you have an owner who reports a pet has had multiple taste reactions, try this: Take the pet into a dark place (like a closet or a windowless bathroom) and see if they glow (especially around their mouth or neck).
 You will want to wipe off any spots that glow with a damp cloth to prevent the pet from licking the substance and having another reaction.

 2) Prep for chocolate ingestion.
-Make sure you have your chocolate wheel handy for all of those chocolate calls so that you can make a quick assessment of how large the risk is for the pet.
-(VIN has a great calculator for in-depth calculations as well.)
-And be sure to bone up ahead of time on your chocolate toxicity smarts!
+Make sure you have a chocolate-exposure wheel handy for all of those chocolate calls so that you can make a quick assessment of how large the risk is for the pet.
+You can request a free chocolate-exposure wheel and other helpful resources from APCC.
+And be sure to study up ahead of time on your chocolate toxicity smarts!

 3) Ask the right questions.
 Many times, obtaining a good history will be the most important thing you can do.
 Always make sure that you get as much information as possible.
-For example, if dealing with chocolate ingestion find out all the details: Was it filled?
-Is any sugar-free?
+For example, if dealing with chocolate ingestion, find out all the details: Was it filled with anything?
+Was it sugar-free?
 Is there a percentage of cocoa listed on the package?
 How many ounces or pieces are missing?

 4) Watch for emesis.
 Timely emesis is often key to preventing significant signs in asymptomatic pets with chocolate toxicosis.
 Dogs will often vomit a large percentage of the chocolate ingested, and we will avoid seeing significant signs in pets who have ingested mild to moderate doses of chocolate.